XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Experiments

-We test three other types of noises in this experiment including adversarial perturbation obtained by following FGSM \cite{goodfellow2014explaining} (denoted by XSimGCL$_a$), positive uniform noises without the sign of learned embeddings (denoted by XSimGCL$_p$), and Gaussian noises (denoted by XSimGCL$_g$).
-We tried many combinations of $\lambda$ and $\epsilon$ for different types of noises and presented the results in Table \ref{Table:noise}.
+In this experiment, we test three other types of noises, including adversarial perturbation obtained by following FGSM \cite{goodfellow2014explaining} (denoted by XSimGCL$_a$), positive uniform noises without the sign of learned embeddings (denoted by XSimGCL$_p$), and Gaussian noises (denoted by XSimGCL$_g$).
+We tried many combinations of $\lambda$ and $\epsilon$ for different types of noises and present the best results in Table \ref{Table:noise}.
 As observed, the vanilla XSimGCL with signed uniform noises outperforms other variants.
 Although positive uniform noises and Gaussian noises also bring hefty performance gains compared with LightGCN, adding adversarial noises unexpectedly leads to a large drop of performance.
 This indicates that only a few particular distributions can generate helpful noises.
-Besides, the result that XSimGCL outperforms XSimGCL$_p$ demonstrates the necessity of the sign constraint.
+Additionally, the result that XSimGCL outperforms XSimGCL$_p$ demonstrates the necessity of the sign constraint.
+In addition to noise types, we also examine whether the added noise would hurt or improve recommendation performance.
+We present the results of XSimGCL when the contrastive task, the added noise, and both are removed in Table \ref{Table:noise}.
+The results indicate that without CL, the added noise has little impact on recommendation performance, with only negligible improvements observed.
+However, when the noise is removed, the contrastive task alone cannot boost the performance to the level of the original XSimGCL, which suggests that both contrastive learning and noise are necessary for a stronger version of XSimGCL.
+Finally, we want to highlight that \cite{ye2023towards} has validated that noise-based feature perturbation endows SimGCL with the ability to be robust to injected malicious interactions.